surfergrl/bica-surf-club/README.md

 The website can be found here: https://surfergrl.github.io/bica-surf-club/index.html

-The club was set up in 2007, but the website is now badly out of date and the relaunch requires a new site.
+The club was set up in 2007, but the website is out of date and the relaunch requires a new site.
 The club wants to attract new members, volunteers, sponsors and funding.

 Users of the site (and members of the club) are age 8+ and have differing levels of technological know-how.
 Users wil include the surf club members themselves, prospective members, volunteers, sponsors, local residents and visitors.